iknowjason/GHOSTSPlayground/README.md

 **Customize Elastic Linux Server:**

 To customize the Elastic Search Linux server, you can modify the linux bootstrap script variables, instance size, security groups and other details in ```elastic.tf```.
+You can modify the elastic username (elastic_username) and password (elastic_password) variables.

 **Teraform Output:**